nbalepur/persona-anon/README.md

 This section provides the code for **Persona Inference**, which uses LLMs to abductively reason why responses may be preferred in preference datasets.
 The task is as follows:
 - For prompt $p$ and responses $r_1$ and $r_2$, the LLM gives a persona $\mathcal{P}_1$ such that a user described by $\mathcal{P}_1$ would prefer $r_1$ over $r_2$

-All persona inference experiments (Sections 2 and 3 in the paper) can be run via `model/run_model.py`.
+All of the code for the Persona Inference experiments (Sections 2 and 3 in the paper) can be found in `/persona-inference/` and run via `model/run_model.py`.
 The arguments for this Python code are here:

 | **Argument**            | **Sample Value**                           | **Description**                                                              |
 |--------------------------|-------------------------------------|------------------------------------------------------------------------------|